uadmin/uadmin/docs/tutorial/part2.rst

 ^^^^^^^^^^^^^^^^
 Register inline allows you to merge a submodel to a parent model where the foreign key of the submodels are specified.

+**Why do we use Register inlines?** We use them to show that the field of a model is related to another model as long as there is a foreign key specified.

 Syntax:

 .. code-block:: go